Technolgap/technolgap-website/README.md

 * mv/create-executive-gallery
 ```

-This means I'm on my own branch.
+The * represents the branch that you're on.

-4. You should be ready to go.
-Most of the work will be editing the folder of your respective component(s).
-More details on this later but you'll eventually need to open a PR and will need 2-3 reviewers.
+4. You should be ready to go to work.
+For most cases, majority of the work "should" be editing the folder of your respective component(s) and putting the component(s) in one or more of the page in the `pages` folder to minimize merge conflicts.

+## Pull Request Process
+1. Once you think you've finished your work or have a work in progress, then create a pull request.
+You will need at least three reviewers who will focus on different areas before you can merge your changes:
+* Monica Vu: general code architecture, reusability, and maintainablity
+* Tina V: accessibility suggestions
+* One other member not mentioned above: syntax, general understanding

+Standards for code reviews will be posted soon.
+For now, you will only need approval from the first and third person.

+2. Once the project is deployed, we will need to increase the version number and maintain a `CHANGELOG.md` (coming soon).

+3. Make sure the project still properly works along with your new feature.

 ## Resources